kubernetes/website/content/en/docs/concepts/extend-kubernetes/api-extension/custom-resources.md

 Kubernetes provides two ways to add custom resources to your cluster:

-- [Custom Resource Definitions](/docs/concepts/api-extension/custom-resources/) (CRDs) are easier to use: they do not require any programming in some cases.
+- CRDs are simple and do not always require programming.
 - [API Aggregation](/docs/concepts/api-extension/apiserver-aggregation/) requires programming, but allows more control over API behaviors like how data is stored and conversion between API versions.

 Kubernetes provides these two options to meet the needs of different users, so that neither ease of use nor flexibility are compromised.

 Aggregated APIs are subordinate APIServers that sit behind the primary API server, which acts as a proxy.
 This arrangement is called [API Aggregation](/docs/concepts/api-extension/apiserver-aggregation/) (AA).
 To users, it simply appears that the Kubernetes API is extended.

-Custom Resource Definitions (CRDS) allow users to create new types of resources without adding another APIserver.
+CRDs allow users to create new types of resources without adding another APIserver.
 You do not need to understand API Aggregation to use CRDs.

-Regardless of whether they are installed via CRDs or AA, the new resources are called Custom Resources to distinguish them from built-in Kubernetes resources (like pods).
+Regardless of how they are installed, the new resources are referred to as Custom Resources to distinguish them from built-in Kubernetes resources (like pods).

 ## CustomResourceDefinitions

-The [CustomResourceDefinition](/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) (CRD) API resource allows you to define custom resources.
+The [CustomResourceDefinition](/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) API resource allows you to define custom resources.
 Defining a CRD object creates a new custom resource with a name and schema that you specify.
 The Kubernetes API serves and handles the storage of your custom resource.

 This frees you from writing your own API server to handle the custom resource, but the generic nature of the implementation means you have less flexibility than with